Useful Notes: American Law Enforcement

 - Three, civilian control of the military have strong traditions in the US, but equally strong is the respect for military professionalism and the recognition of the military as a unique separate society.
 A specialized civilian agency is the tradeoff solution.

 Despite the name, they don't work for the U.S. Marshals.
-Look, if you're this far into Useful Notes on America and you were still expecting something to make sense, it's really your own fault at this point.
 The Federal Air Marshal Service, commonly referred to as the Air Marshals, are a federal law enforcement agency supervised by the Transportation Security Administration, or TSA.
 They were actually founded in 1968 and existed as a very minor subset of Customs and Immigration.
-Then, one day, all that changed.
-Go on, guess the day.
-I'll give you a hint: It was in the early fall of 2001.
+All that changed on September 11, 2001.
 After 9/11 the FAMS was massively expanded and moved into the newly created TSA.
 They carry concealed weapons and sit on board regular flights while posing as normal passengers.
 Unlike most branches of law enforcement, they act preemptively.
 Air Marshals go where no crime has been committed, so that they will be in place to respond should anything (like, oh let's say, 3 or 4 men with box cutters attempting to take control of the plane) occur.

 Other police forces